www.scantips.com

 An Unusual Crop Calculator

 This one calculator here IS NOT meant to be a working tool.
 A more useful working tool is the little calculator below or the fancy calculator on its own page and is likely more your idea.
-This one will provide an accurate answer about the result it intends, but it's an overdone effort for illustrative purposes, just to show the concept involved, to show the problem we always need to solve when printing.
+This one will provide the answer it intends, but it's an overdone effort for illustrative purposes, just to show the concept involved, to show the problem we always need to solve when printing.
 The Summary chart with it probably is more clear, and should be informative.
 The image and the paper need to be the same shape, but usually are not, not until we correct by cropping the image to match the paper shape.
 In regular use, your photo editors crop and resample tools should be very adequate, if you understand the situation and know your goal (next page).

 This one is about shape (aspect ratio).
 It does not matter if you use inches or mm in this one, since it only computes (maximum / minimum, or width / height) to determine aspect ratio, which is shape.
 It compares paper shape to image shape, and reports any mismatch.

-Here, specify your image shape and your paper shape numbers.
+Those are the goals.
+Now back to the problem description.
+Here in this calculator below, specify your image shape and your paper shape numbers.
 Calculations assume borderless printing.
 The calculator just computes the precise image numbers with shape which fit the paper shape.
 Another option is to enter "Other" for paper, and then enter any actual paper dimensions.
 But the shapes of the image and paper do need to match fairly closely.
 Again, you can enter it as inches or mm or cm.
 Entering 5x4 or 10x8 or 50x40 or 100x80 will all give the same answer, because it is Not about size, this one is only about shape (aspect 5:4 in this example, all of which here divide out to be 1.25:1 aspect ratio).
 Inches or mm are NOT USED THIS TIME (only their shape).
 The only dimensions used here are paper aspect ratio and image pixels (trying to emphasize the concept of image and paper SHAPE).

 The Summary Chart assumption is that the print shop will fill the specified paper shape.
 The percent error is the cropped off percentage of the image when the paper is filled.
 The words End or Width here refer simply to the cropped long End or the narrow paper Width (both Portrait or Landscape Orientation can fit).
 But if only one dimension is fitted leaving blank space on the other side, the same percentage applies to the blank space.